-In order for me to move on to that level, the one which involved teaching me how to study His Word and to see the Big Story that it presented, the Lord first sent me to one of the most academically challenging schools in our state—a place where He knew I would have to learn to study and do research in order to survive; after which, He set me aside for almost a year of intense personal Bible study and prayer.
-It was during this time that He presented me with a new way (new at least to me) of understanding the Bible; an approach which very quickly became the foundation upon which all my future studies would be based.
+- Then He set me aside for almost a year of intense personal Bible study and prayer.
+It was during this time that He presented me with a new way (new at least to me) of understanding the Bible–an approach which very quickly became the foundation upon which all my future studies would be based.

 Finally, and probably the most harrowing part of all this, has been my training in learning to not be afraid of anyone or anything other than the Lord.
-As an introverted, fearful, and naturally reticent person, I have, throughout my life, tried to avoid having to speak to or in front of groups of people.
-However, over the course of these many years, the Lord has continued to put me into these kinds of situations just so I could learn to overcome my fears.
-He has also, on numerous occasions, arranged for me to have to confront people and situations that I would have otherwise preferred to avoid, just so I would learn to “woman up,” and not let anyone intimidate me.
+As an introverted, fearful, and naturally reticent person, I have, throughout my life, tried to avoid speaking in front of groups of people.
+However, over the course of these many years, the Lord has continued to put me into those kinds of situations just so I could learn to overcome my fears.
+And on quite a few occasions, He has required me to confront people and situations that I would have otherwise preferred to avoid, just so I could learn to “woman up” and not let anyone intimidate me.

-So, why am I sharing all of this with you now?
-Well, it is to let you know where I have come from so that you will be able to more fully appreciate and participate in where I believe the Lord is taking us next.
-For what I would like to do in our upcoming visits is to move us both into a new season of rocking and rolling—that is, into a new season of and approach to Bible study.
-In order to do this, I am proposing to:
+Why am I sharing all of this with you now?
+Well, it’s to let you know where I have come from, so that you will be able to more fully appreciate and participate in where I believe the Lord is taking us next.
+For what I would like to do in our upcoming visits is to move us both into a new season of rocking and rolling—that is, a new season of Bible study.
+In order to do this, I am proposing that we…

 – Understanding what the Bible is and what it isn’t;